nes-lab/shepherd-tools/README.md

 ### Update dynamic Fixtures

-When external dependencies ([Target-Lib](https://github.com/orgua/shepherd-targets/)) change, the fixtures should be also updated for the testbed.
+When external dependencies ([Target-Lib](https://github.com/orgua/shepherd-targets/)) or core-models change, the fixtures should be also updated for the testbed.

 ```shell
 python3 extra/gen_firmwares.py